goblinbot/eos-beacon/README.md

 *eos-beacon was originaly written as a brainfart written by a bored webdesigner, and thus contains many amateur mistakes.
 Feel very free to leave comments or ideas!
 Writing Beacon has been one of the best learning experiences I could have wished for.*

 #### Optional fun stuff ####
-Beacon's server side code is simplified enough to easily be integrated as a Discord bot, by using the [discord.io](https://github.com/izy521/discord.io) package.
+Beacon's server side code is simplified enough to easily be integrated into/as a Discord bot, by using the [discord.io](https://github.com/izy521/discord.io) package.
 I sadly do not however, currently have a production worthy example.

 #### current roadmap: ####
 - CSS Grid based layout